 There isn’t anything quite like the Grand Canyon in all of the United States.
 Anyone who has visited knows the deep views and immense feeling of smallness is what makes a Grand Canyon vacation part of the American experience.
 However, those who have visited the Grand Canyon will often comment on two other things: crowds and desert temperatures.
 So if you want to see the Grand Canyon without worrying about scores of people and the heat, consider a truly epic trip to the Grand Canyon in the winter.

-Best Parts of the Grand Canyon to Visit in the Winter
+Which Parts of the Grand Canyon to Visit in the Winter?

 There are three official areas of the Grand Canyon to visit: the South Rim, West Rim, and North Rim.
 There is an eastern area, too, known as “Grand Canyon East” to the locals.
 The eastern part is not an official area, however, it includes iconic places like Horseshoe Bend, Antelope Canyon, and Lake Powell.

 The South and West Rims are the best places in the Grand Canyon to visit in the winter due to their easier access.
-Read on to learn where to stay, what to do, and how to arrive at each area of the Grand Canyon during winter.
+The North Rim is technically closed in the winter.

-Best Neighborhoods to Stay In When Visiting the Grand Canyon in Winter
+Where to Stay When Visiting the Grand Canyon in Winter

 - Williams, Arizona: You may also stay in Williams, Arizona, just a bit more south.
 Book this sweet vacation home within walking distance of Route 66, or escape to Sheridan House, an adults-only accommodation.